-QML-based t-ratio test is applied but becomes significant when QML-t is used.
-In particular, the values (and p-values) of the t-statistic are -1.330 (0.1836) and -4.276(0.000), respectively.
-Meanwhile, the values (and p-values) of the LR test statistic for $H_0: \delta = 0$ (AVGARCH) against $H_1: \delta \neq 0$ (TGARCH) are 6.248 (0.0124) and 24.356 (0.000) when the models are estimated by QML and QML-t, respectively, confirming that δ is significant when QML-t is used but it is not longer significant at 1% when QML is applied.
-This result agrees with our discussion in Section 3 where we show that a single isolated outlier (like the one existing in the IGBM series) biases the QML estimated δ towards zero and could hide true leverage.
-Then, it seems that, in this case, QML-t is more reliable than QML suggesting that there is leverage effect in the IGBM returns, although this is hidden by the huge return observed on December 30, 2004, when the model is estimated by QML.
+Meanwhile, the values (and p-values) of the LR test statistic for $H_0: \delta = 0$ (AVGARCH) against $H_1: \delta \neq 0$ (TGARCH) are 11.182 (0.001) and 12.396 (0.001) when the models are estimated by QML and QML-t, respectively, confirming that δ is significant when both QML and QML-t are used.
+By contrast, when the LAD estimator is considered, the leverage coefficient is no longer statistically significant due to the large standard error.
+Notice also that δ is estimated closer to zero when QML is used compared to QML-t.
+This result agrees with our discussion in Section 3 where we show that a single isolated outlier (like the one existing in the exchange rate series) biases the QML estimated δ towards zero and could hide true leverage.
+Then, it seems that, in this case, QMLt is more reliable than QML suggesting that there is leverage effect in the exchange rate returns, although the negative return associated to the Brexit seems to be biasing towards zero the leverage coefficient, when the model is estimated by QML.

-For the Natural gas series, the parameter δ is estimated positive by both QML and QML-t and also by LAD ($\hat{\delta}{LAD} = 0.0217$), suggesting inverse leverage effect.
-However, its statistical significance also depends on the estimator used as well as the test statistic chosen.
-For this series, the values (and p-values) of both the t-ratio and LR test statistics are 0.636 (0.5247) and 2.377 (0.123), respectively, when QML is used, indicating no evidence of leverage effect at any reasonable significance level.
-But, when the model is estimated using QML-t, the values (and p-values) of these two test statistics are 2.550 (0.0108) and 8.458 (0.0036), respectively, showing evidence of inverse leverage effect at 5% significance level (or even at 1% if the LR test is selected).
-This somehow surprising result could be related to our findings in Section 3, where we show that QML-t could be still biased in the presence two big consecutive outliers, with the estimated δ being pushed upwards if the first of these outliers is positive, as it is the case in the Natural gas series.
+For the Natural gas series, the parameter δ is estimated positive by the three methods (QML, QML-t and LAD), suggesting inverse leverage effect.
+However, its statistical significance depends on the estimator used as well as the test statistic chosen.
+Using the LAD estimator, we can see that the standard error is huge rendering the leverage coefficient not statistically significant.
+On the other hand, when QML is used, the values (and p-values) of both the t-ratio and LR test statistics are 0.636 (0.5247) and 2.377 (0.123), respectively, indicating no evidence of leverage effect at any reasonable significance level.
+By contrast, when the model is estimated using QML-t, the values (and p-values) of these two test statistics are 2.550 (0.0108) and 8.458 (0.0036), respectively, showing evidence of inverse leverage effect at 5% significance level (or even at 1% if the LR test is selected).
+This somehow surprising result could be related to our findings in Section 3, where we show that QML-t could be still biased in the presence of two big consecutive outliers, with the estimated δ being pushed upwards if the first of these outliers is positive, as it is the case in the Natural gas series.
 Therefore, we should be very careful in concluding that there is actually inverse leverage effect in this series, as this could be a misleading effect caused by the two consecutive extreme observations present in this series.
 Finally, it is also worth mentioning that the thickness parameter v of the Student error distribution in QML-t, indicates fat tails in both returns.

-When looking at residuals diagnostics, as expected, the values of the test statistics $Q_2(20)$ and $CH_2(20)$ for remaining autocorrelation in the squared residuals, have been reduced remarkably in all estimated models, as compared to their values for the returns displayed in Table 1.
-Only for the Natural gas, the values of $Q_2(20)$ remain significant at 1% when the two models are estimated by QML.
-However, when QML-t is used, both statistics $Q_2(20)$ and $CH_2(20)$ are not longer significant for the TGARCH model, suggesting that this model has been able to properly capture the dynamics in the conditional variance of the returns.
+When looking at residuals diagnostics, as expected, the values of the statistics $Q_2(20)$ and $CH_2(20)$ for remaining autocorrelation in the squared residuals, have been reduced remarkably in all estimated models, as compared to their values for the returns in Table 1.
+Only the values of $Q_2(20)$ remain significant for some models.
+However, the robust statistic $CH_2(20)$ is not longer significant for the TGARCH model, suggesting that this model has properly captured the dynamics in the conditional variance of the returns.